‘Essential’ workers and businesses: Here’s how Washington Gov. Inslee’s ‘stay at home’ order defines them in a time of coronavirus

 CHEMICAL

-The Chemical Sector—composed of a complex, global supply chain—converts various raw materials into diverse products that are essential to modern life.
-Based on the end product produced, the sector can be divided into five main segments, each of which has distinct characteristics, growth dynamics, markets, new developments, and issues: Basic chemicals; Specialty chemicals; Agricultural chemicals; Pharmaceuticals; Consumer products
+The chemical sector, composed of a complex, global supply chain, converts various raw materials into diverse products that are essential to modern life.
+Based on the end product produced, the sector can be divided into five main segments, each of which has distinct characteristics, growth dynamics, markets, new developments, and issues: basic chemicals; specialty chemicals; agricultural chemicals; pharmaceuticals; consumer products

 Essential Workforce